RedHatQE/teflo/docs/users/definitions/report.rst

         - Type
         - Required

-    *   - name
-        - The name of the provider (reportportal).
-        - String
-        - True (Only when Provider is used)

     *   - credential
         - The name of the credentials to use to import the artifact into report portal.
 This is the one defined in the credentials